chkrypto1/chkrypto1/README.md

 - 👋 Hi, I’m @chkrypto1.
-- 👀 I’m interested in cryptocurrencies.
+- 👀 I’m interested in cryptocurrencieS, AI and cars
 - 📫 How to reach me.
 You can write me via github OR MY TWITTER ACC or .....